csc-training/hip/README.md

 ## Gromacs

-Do not follow these instructions as it could take long time, they are documented to help you in your case
+Do not follow these instructions as it could take a long time, they are documented to help you in your case

 ### Download Gromacs and uncompress:
 ```bash=